aanari/ali.anari.io/content/vitamins.md

 A lot of friends and family members have asked me what vitamins and dietary supplements I take on a regular basis, so here's the latest list, broken down by time of day.

-Shameless plug for my own supplement [Anari](https://anari.io), which allows me to consume 50% less caffeine per day as before.
+Shameless plug for my own supplement [Anari](https://anari.io), which has allowed me to consume 50% less caffeine per day as before.

 None of these are affiliate links.